Step 4: Full View

 Should the NSPE Board of Ethical Review assert Code of Ethics jurisdiction over Engineer A's and Engineer B's personal criminal misconduct involving dishonesty, or limit Code jurisdiction to conduct directly related to the performance of engineering services?

-Assert Jurisdiction Over Personal Dishonesty Offenses Board's choice Affirm that the Code of Ethics reaches personal criminal misconduct involving dishonesty, fraud, or moral turpitude, regardless of nexus to engineering services, grounding jurisdiction in the Code's foundational public-confidence purpose and the whole-person character integrity standard, conditioned on prior legal adjudication.
+O1 Affirm that the Code of Ethics reaches personal criminal misconduct involving dishonesty, fraud, or moral turpitude, regardless of nexus to engineering services, grounding jurisdiction in the Code's foundational public-confidence purpose and the whole-person character integrity standard, conditioned on prior legal adjudication.
+Board's choice

 The expansive interpretation canon holds that the Code's foundational purpose: ensuring public confidence in engineers' integrity, honesty, and decorous behavior, requires jurisdiction over personal misconduct that undermines that confidence.
 The whole-person character integrity standard holds that honesty is a constitutive professional virtue, not a context-specific duty.
 Opposing this, the Professional Society Disciplinary Scope Limitation cautions against professional societies becoming general arbiters of members' entire personal lives, and the Legal Adjudication Predicate Constraint requires grounding discipline in prior official legal findings rather than independent moral adjudication.